These are some of the drawing classes and resources I’ve taken and that have helped me in my practice.

 I find that class production and value so important.
 I don’t mind paying for classes that will deliver.
 Of these resources I completely stand by Design Garden’s classes.
-Although they are the most expensive, I swear I couldn’t have made the progress I’ve made in terms of design, colour mastery and work methods without Sabina’s classes.
+Although they are the most expensive I swear I wouldn’t have made the progress I’ve made in terms of design, colour mastery and work methods without Sabina’s classes.

 In second place, Crafty’s classes are more classical art instruction but their videos are fantastically produced and are just the right combination of art theory and practice unlike other online courses that give you follow-along projects.

 Skillshare is for me a way to save time, if I’m looking for a particular skill or I have a question, I will most likely look up a class on Skillshare.